come-maiz/tangamandapio/posts/travis-snap-testing.md

 work in progress to be able to install snapcraft in Trusty as a snap, so soon this will be even nicer running everything directly in the Travis machine.

-This step will leave the packaged .snap file in the current directory.
+This previous step will leave the packaged .snap file in the current directory.
 So we can install it adding a few more steps to the Travis script:

 ```
 [...]